jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+## Version 2.0 Update 2!!!
+After doing some internal testing with my first try at YouTube notification, I found the delay to be too long.
+I then decided to look into using the YouTube API.
+After trying to figure out a way to stay under the YouTube quota, I have began work on my second try at getting YouTube notifications.
+I am hoping to start more internal testing on this version tomorrow to make sure it is light on the YouTube quota, and the delay is on par, or better then YouTubes.
+If all goes well, I plan on releasing a very early version by the end of this week!

 ## Version 2.0 Update 1!!!
 I have deemed it possible to add Youtube Notifications to BTTN.
 With that said I have started work on Version 2.0 and such, the current beta of 1.7 has been canceled and the features added will be implemented in Version 2.0.
 I would also like to provide a progress update.
 I have started writting the backend for BTTN where it interacts with local files and reached out to the required APIs to detmerine if a streamer is live or new video posted.
 I am hoping to release a VERY early version, possibly with source code, at the start of 2022.